reimagined/resolve/docs/tutorial.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-4)

-This lesson describes how you can use a View Model to obtain shopping list items and display them in a reactive list in the client browser.
+This lesson describes how you can use a View Model to obtain shopping list items and display them as a list within the client browser.

-A View Model is a reactive View Model that is built on the fly for one or several aggregate IDs.
-A View Model uses WebSocket to synchronize its state with the client in real time.
+A View Model is a reactive Read Model that is built on the fly for one or several aggregate IDs.
+A client can maintain a WebSocket connection with a resolve server to receive View Model data updates in real time.

-The downside is that a View Model does not have persistent state and should be built on every query, so it is better suited for small data samples.
+The downside is that View Models do not have persistent state and should be rebuilt on every query, so they better suited for small data samples.

 ### Create a Shopping List View Model